Vixenin/nixos_main/README.md

 For Steam:
 - Use the launch option: SteamDeck=1 PROTON_USE_WINED3D=0 PROTON_ENABLE_NVAPI=1 PROTON_USE_DXVK=1 gamemoderun mangohud %command%
+- Also for better performance and stability use the ProtonGE Layer https://github.com/GloriousEggroll/proton-ge-custom

 For VR:
 - You must install WiVRn from either the Flathub or https://github.com/WiVRn/WiVRn